stratumfarm/derohe/Readme.md

 If you don't alredy know DERO - Check out [Dero git repo](https://github.com/deroproject/derohe)

 * This is a Weaponized version of Dero Daemon, this is NOT the official release of DERO.
-* Please use with causion, as with all weapons you may or may not hurt your self using this.
+* Please use with caution, as with all weapons you may or may not hurt yourself or others using this.
 * If all your minis get lost or your computer blows up, it's no my fault, you installed this.